 Romana was selected as a Young Global Leader by the World Economic Forum in 2016.
 She is also on the board of Systems Limited, a publicly listed company and a global leader in next-generation IT services and BPO solutions.
 She mentors young start-ups, incubators, and accelerat

-Mr. Ali Sarfraz is CEO of Karandaaz Pakistan, a nonprofit company set up by United Kingdom Department for International Development (DFID) and Bill & Melinda Gates Foundation.
-He is leading the company in improving financial inclusion through SME financing; technology enabled digital solutions; and disseminating policy research.
-His professional journey encompasses experience across private, public and not-for-profit sectors.
-He was engaged in advising private sector firms while working in senior strategy and operational roles in Asia, Europe and US.
-He also developed new strategies in the wake of mobile number portability for a major mobile operator in Pakistan.
-While working in senior policy positions, he focused on building conducive business environments, developing skilled workforce and adopting technology use for the government.
-He has an MBA from INSEAD and BS in Electrical Engineering from UT Austin.
+Ali is CEO of Karandaaz Pakistan.
+Ali has vast experience of leading initiatives in private, public, and not-for-profit sectors.
+He was engaged in advising private sector firms while working in senior strategy and operational roles in Asia and Europe.
+He also developed new strategies for increasing revenue streams of a major mobile operator in Pakistan.
+While working in senior policy positions in public sector, he focused on building conducive business environments, developing skilled workforce, and adopting technology use for the government.
+He has an MBA from INSEAD and BS in Electrical Engineering from University of Texas, Austin.

 Mr. Waqas ul Hasan, Senior Private Sector Development Adviser DFID, has over 15 years of experience of designing and managing private and financial sector programmes.
 He designed DFID’s Enterprise and Asset Growth Programme, sought internal DFID funding and co-financing from the Bill and Melinda Gates Foundation and setup Karandaaz Pakistan as platform for investment in Pakistan Microfinance Investment Company (PMIC), credit and equity for Small and Medium Enterprises (SMEs) and for innovations and expanding frontiers of digital finance in Pakistan.
 At DFID, he is also managing Public Private Partnerships assistance for infrastructure finance – a component of DFID’s Pakistan Economic Corridor Programme.
 He has been lead adviser for the Financial Inclusion Programme under which two credit guarantees, for wholesale funding to microfinance and retail lending to small and rural enterprises, were setup and number of regulatory and market infrastructure innovations were supported including the microfinance credit information bureau, transformation of NGOs to microfinance banks, financial monitoring unit for anti-money laundering, Islamic finance centres of excellence and secured transaction laws.